 Australia’s Best New Year’s Eve 2021 Celebrations

 Ringing in the New Year in Australia is quite the event.
-Sydney alone each year sees millions flock to the city’s famed harbour shore and billions onlook globally to catch the iconic city-wide firework display.
+Sydney alone each year sees millions flock to the city’s famed harbour shore while billions onlook globally to catch the iconic city-wide firework display.
 Setting the celebratory standards as one of the first countries to see the clock strike midnight on 31 December and with the world more than ready to see this year come to an end, we’ve pulled together a list of Australia’s best New Year’s Eve 2021 celebrations.

 Sydney fireworks display